Bayesian experimental design without posterior calculations: an adversarial approach: Intractable Fisher information

 \subsection{Estimation using the likelihood}

-Now consider the case where the likelihood can be evaluated but the score function cannot.
-In principle the score function can simply be calculated by automatic differentiation and substituted into \eqref{eq:grad_est}.
-However this is harder to implement in practice, as the score function is the gradient of the log-likelihood, which would be more natural to compute with \emph{forward-mode} automatic differentiation, rather than reverse-mode which is available in PyTorch.
-In future work it would be interesting to implement this method in other frameworks which support both modes, such as Jax \citep{Bradbury:2018}.
+Here we consider the case where the likelihood can be evaluated easily but the score function cannot.
+In this case whenever the score function is required it can simply be calculated by automatic differentiation of the log likelihood, and we can use Algorithm \ref{alg:GDA_BED2}.
+Section \ref{sec:pk_realistic} has an example using this approach, with further details in Appendix \ref{sec:realistic_supp}.

+Our PyTorch code for this case is restricted to $R=K=1$ i.e.~number of parallel replications and Monte Carlo sample size must both equal one.
+Otherwise an iteration of the algorithm requires calculating likelihood gradients for several $(\theta, y)$ combinations, then manipulating these, and finally calculating gradients again: it is difficult to perform such a calculation efficiently in PyTorch.
+In future work it would be interesting to implement this method in other frameworks which provide more flexibility in the use of automatic differentiation, such as Jax \citep{Bradbury:2018}.